JacobStephens2/wadadliflarecatering.com/private/specification.md

 # Style
 Chef Jamie likes the simple, clean, readable design of https://www.kristinascatering.com, however, he wants more of the color and Wadadli Island-flare style found in his current website, https://wadadliflarecatering.com/, and in the menu images, Wadadli_Flare_Menu_Page_1.png and Wadadli_Flare_Menu_Page_2.png.

+## Color
+As seen in Wadadli_Flare_Menu_Page_1.png, the color palette should include:
+- light sky blue (hex b2f9fe)
+- dark ocean blue (hex 00b3c5)
+- light coral red (hex ff4c54)
+- dark crab red (hex eb444a)
+- light grass green (hex 9bd83d)
+- dark palm leaf green (hex 468931)
+- light yellow (hex ffffac)
+- dark pineapple yellow (hex fedb53)

+Make the site colorful, but avoid rainbow motifs.

+The buttons should be red by default, and another color on hover.

+Sub headers should be green.

+## Font
+Here are some good fonts for this site:
+- Lango Regular or Nervatica Bold for headers
+- Helsinki, Martines N50, or Kipp Clean No. 2 for sub headers
+- Helvetica for text

+## Accessibility Readability
+Ensure that the text at least meets AA WCAG contrast readability standards.

+# Pages

+## Home Page
+The hero section on the home page, if it has text in it, should make sure to have a good (at least WCAG AA) contrast with the background to amek sure it is easily legible.

+The home page should use a green for sub headers.

+On the home page, the user should be able to see red, green, and blue without having to scroll.

+The hero section on the home page should have images that automatically change, to show the visitor different foods that Chef Jamie makes and caters (like on https://www.kristinascatering.com).

 # Technology Stack
 This website has the following technologies available to it:
 - Ubuntu 24.04.3